spthermo/STCAE/README.md

-## A Deep Learning Approach To Oject Affordance Segmentation
+## A Deep Learning Approach To Object Affordance Segmentation
-This repo contains code and data samples from our paper "A Deep Learning Approach To Oject Affordance Segmentation" (to appear in [ICASSP 2020](https://2020.ieeeicassp.org/)).
+This repo contains code and data samples from our paper "A Deep Learning Approach To Object Affordance Segmentation" (to appear in [ICASSP 2020](https://2020.ieeeicassp.org/)).

 ## Model Overview